mozilla/firefox-translations/README.md

 [![AMO](https://ffp4g1ylyit3jdyti1hqcvtb-wpengine.netdna-ssl.com/addons/files/2015/11/get-the-addon-small.png)](https://addons.mozilla.org/en-US/firefox/addon/firefox-translations/)

+## Supported languages

+#### Production
+- Spanish
+- Estonian
+- English
+- German
+- Czech
+- Bulgarian
+- Portuguese
+- Italian

+#### Development
+- Russian
+- Persian (Farsi)
+- Icelandic
+- Norwegian Nynorsk
+- Norwegian Bokmål

 ## Testing

 ### Nightly builds

-You can test nightly builds of the extension in Firefox Nightly or Developer Edition in one of the [languages supported](https://pontoon.mozilla.org/projects/firefox-translations-add-on/) by following the steps below:
+You can test nightly builds of the extension in Firefox Nightly or Developer Edition in one of the [supported languages](#supported-languages) by following the steps below:
 - Type `about:config` in the navigation bar and set the following preferences:

 ```